pluskal-lab/DreaMS_MIMB/README.md

 If you see the version number, proceed!
 If not, [go back to Step 1](#step1).

-1. **Create the Conda Environment**
+1. **Install all packages and set up the environment**
-   Now you’ll set up a dedicated workspace for this project, with all the right tools and libraries.
-In your terminal, type:
+   Instead of manually creating an environment from `environment.yml`, we provide a script that installs all dependencies, resolves conflicts, and prepares the correct environment automatically.

     ```bash
-    conda env create -f environment.yml
+    bash scripts/install_env.sh
     ```
-   This command will automatically install everything needed for the tutorial.
+   This command creates a Conda environment named `dreams_mimb`, install all required Python packages.

-2. **Activate the Environment**
+2. **Activate the environment**

 	Next, activate your new workspace with:
     ```bash